anon767/p2pchat-nodejs/readme.md

 ## Usage

-Clone and navigate to index.html or soon at
+Clone and navigate to index.html or at

 http://www.thecout.com/p2pchat